buffer/thug/doc/source/build.rst

 ^^^^^^

 Python 2.7 is required in order to properly run Thug.
-You may be lucky running it with Python 2.6 but please consider that it is not supported so issues related to Python 2.6 will be simply ignored.
+You may be lucky running it with Python 2.6 but please consider this version is not supported so issues related to Python 2.6 will be simply ignored.
 Python source code can be downloaded at http://www.python.org.

 Google V8/PyV8